corybill/maddox/README.md

 # Maddox
-## BETA VERSION - All contracts can still change.

 ### Behavior Driven Development (DBB) In A Scenario Testing Framework
 Maddox allows you to test all of your functional business requirements and test performance, from end to end without hitting external dependencies.
 Perfect for unit testing a service in a Service Oriented Architecture (SOA).